sisou/arpl/README.md

   --fee=fee                        Fee in Luna (default: 0)
-  --reward-address=reward-address  New reward address for the validator (default: no change) --secret-key=secret-key          New secret key for the validator (default: no change) --signal-data=signal-data        New 32 byte signal data (default: no change) --validity-start=validity-start  Validity start height of the transaction (default: latest) --warm-address=warm-address      New address of the warm key to sign unparking transactions (default: no change)
+  --reward-address=reward-address  New reward address for the validator (default: no change) --secret-key=secret-key          New secret key for the validator (default: no change) --signal-data=signal-data        New 32-byte signal data (default: no change) --validity-start=validity-start  [default: +0] Validity start height of the transaction --warm-address=warm-address      New address of the warm key to sign unparking transactions (default: no change)
 ```